 - Educational tools to help them while they did comparison shopping.

-Today Millennials are not only the largest generation of mortgage buyers, they are also the largest generation, period.
+Today Millennials are not only the largest generation of mortgage buyers, but they are also the largest generation, period.
 Saddled by student debt and affected by the present-day economic recession, though, many Millennials are delaying their purchase of a first home.
 They are a cautious generation, and mortgage lenders need to compete even more aggressively for their business.
-And since the search for a home happens online (Millennials are even finding homes on Instagram), that means the battle for Millennial home buyers happens online.
+Since the search for a home happens online, that means the battle for Millennial home buyers happens online.

 2. Established Players and Digital Startups Are Competing Side by Side